1618lip/WebProxyServer/README.md

 - A fetched webpage through the proxy.
  ![Fetched Webpage](google_get.png)

-- Stress test of the size 10 backlog.
+- Stress test of the size 10 backlog provided by Apache.
 ![Stress Test](tcp_stress.png)